influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 For details on using the `influx -import` command, see [Import data from a file with -import](https://docs.influxdata.com/influxdb/latest/tools/shell/#import-data-from-a-file-with-import).

-### Example

-For an example of using the exporting and importing data approach for disaster recovery, see the Capital One presentation from Influxdays 2019 on ["Architecting for Disaster Recovery."](https://www.youtube.com/watch?v=LyQDhSdnm4A).
-In this presentation, Capital One discusses the following:

-- Exporting data every 15 minutes from an active cluster to an AWS S3 bucket.
-- Replicating the export file in the S3 bucket using the AWS S3 copy command.
-- Importing data every 15 minutes from the AWS S3 bucket to a cluster available for disaster recovery.
-- Advantages of the export-import approach over the standard backup and restore utilities for large volumes of data.
-- Managing users and scheduled exports and imports with a custom administration tool.

 ## Take AWS snapshot with EBS volumes